What is unique about

 Students leave their Legacy...

-Much like, and in preparation for doing a Senior Project, 8th graders design and build a year-long personal project that reflects their character and talents, to be visible on the WBNS Campus for years to come
+Each 8th grader is given the unique opportunity to design and build a year-long personal project that reflects their character and talents, to be visible on the WBNS Campus for years to come